10 tips for settling a contents (personal property) claim

 6) Understand that depreciation is negotiable.

 Depreciation amounts are subjective and very negotiable.
-There is no legally binding schedule or set standard for how much insurers can depreciate the value of your personal property.
-You may challenge the amount of depreciation placed based upon the condition or accuracy of description.
-This can be done by groups (furniture, clothing, kitchenware, tools), or individually by item.
-Ask your insurer to provide you with a copy of the depreciation schedule they use and then make your case.
+There is no official schedule or set standard for how much insurers can depreciate the value of your personal property.
+Some adjusters try and depreciate all your property by one percentage.
+That doesn’t make sense and isn’t fair.
+The insurer’s adjuster may apply depreciation by group of similar items (furniture, clothing, kitchenware, tools), or individually by item.
+Ask your insurer to provide you with a copy of the depreciation schedule they use, challenge the amount of depreciation your adjuster places on your items and make your case for why they’re worth more.
 Some items that don’t lose value with age (antiques, items that don’t get used often) should not be subject to depreciation at all.

 When it comes to the value of specific items, condition is more important than age.
 An older item that’s in excellent condition should be depreciated less than a newer item that’s frequently used or one that’s regularly exposed to water, sun, wind, etc.